yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

       :width: 950
       :height: 900

-3. You can click on the Auto-Manual slider button to switch modes.
+2. You can click on the Auto-Manual slider button to switch modes.

-.. ifconfig:: CONFIG_sdk in ('PLSDK')

-   ..
-Image:: /images/industrial-hmi-auto-manual.jpg
-      :width: 950
-      :height: 900

-4. In Manual mode, you can use the **^** and **v** buttons of each motor to control the RPM.
+3. In Manual mode, you can use the **^** and **v** buttons of each motor to control the RPM.

+.. ifconfig:: CONFIG_part_variant not in ('AM62X', 'AM62PX')

     Launching the Live Camera
     _________________________

     1. Ensure you have enabled the camera sensors which you have connected to TI |__PART_FAMILY_DEVICE_NAMES__| SK.
 Refer `this <../../linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.html#enabling-camera-sensors>`__ to know the list of camera modules supported and how to enable the sensor overlays for them.

     2. To launch the Live Camera demo, click on the `Live Camera` button on the left panel.

     .. ifconfig:: CONFIG_sdk in ('PLSDK')

        ..
 Image:: /images/live-camera-button.jpg
           :width: 407
           :height: 400

     .. note:: It takes around 3-5 seconds for Live Camera to start.

     3. The Live Camera demo starts streaming the output of the camera connected in the centre window of TI Apps Launcher.
 The image below is captured using USB Camera.

     .. ifconfig:: CONFIG_sdk in ('PLSDK')

        ..
 Image:: /images/live-camera.png
           :width: 950
           :height: 900

     .. ifconfig:: CONFIG_sdk in ('j7_foundational')

        ..
 Image:: /images/live-camera-j7.png
           :width: 950
           :height: 900

+.. ifconfig:: CONFIG_part_variant in ('AM62PX')

+   Video Playback
+   ______________

+   1. AM62Px has hardware codecs which are capable of encoding and decoding H.246 and H.265 Videos.

+   2. Click on the 'Video Playback' button on the left menu to start the app.

+   3. This app plays the H.264 video stream which is pre-packaged in the filesystem.

+   4. To switch to H.265 video stream, click on the H.265 button available at the bottom of main window.

+   ..
+Image:: /images/ti-apps-launcher-video-playback.png
+      :width: 950
+      :height: 900

-.. ifconfig:: CONFIG_part_variant in ('AM62X')
+.. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62PX')

    Launching the ARM Analytics Demo
    ________________________________

    .. note::

-      ARM Analytics Demo is only supported on AM62x SK and AM62x-LP SK.
-AM62xSIP doesn't support it.
+      ARM Analytics Demo is only supported on AM62x SK, AM62x-LP SK and AM62PX.
+AM62SIP doesn't support it.

-   1. AM62x SDK now supports ARM Analytics with pre-existing demos showcasing Object Detection, Face Detection and Image Classification.
+   1. This app tries to showcase the ARM optimized models for Object Detection, Face Detection and Image Classification.

    2. To launch the ARM Analytics demo, click on the `ARM Analytics` button on the left panel.

    ..
-Image:: /images/arm-analytics-icon.jpg
-      :width: 407
-      :height: 400

-   3. By default, the ARM Analytics demo shows the results of **Object Detection** Model on existing data.

-   ..
-Image:: /images/object-detection.png
+Image:: /images/ti-apps-launcher-arm-analytics.png
       :width: 950
       :height: 900

-   4. Click on the `Face Detection` button to check the results of **Face Detection** Model on existing data.
+   3. By default, the ARM Analytics demo shows the results of **Object Detection** Model on existing data.

-   ..
-Image:: /images/face-detection.png
-      :width: 950
-      :height: 900

-   5. Click on the `Image Classification` button to check the results of **Image Classification** Model on existing data.

-   ..
-Image:: /images/image-classification.png
-      :width: 950
-      :height: 900
+   4. To test **Face Detection** or **Image Classification**, Click on the respective buttons available at the bottom of the main window.

 Launching the Benchmarks Demo
 _____________________________